ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-16.md

 ## Instructions
 Create a function (e.g., `sendToModel()`).
 Inside, log `"sendToModel called"` to confirm it runs.

+## ✅ Check
+1. Open your webpage in a browser
+2. Open Chrome DevTools (F12) and go to the Console tab
+3. Type `sendToModel()` and press Enter
+4. You should see "sendToModel called" appear in the Console
+5. If you get an error like "sendToModel is not defined", check that you created the function in your `chatbot.js` file
+6. Make sure the function is properly defined with `function sendToModel() { ... }`

 ---

 **Next:** Level 17 - Add Hugging Face API